parisepigenetics/RASflow_EDC/README.md

 - Sample1_R2_val_2_fastqc.html
 - Sample1_R2_val_2_fastqc.zip

 As previously **MultiQC** gives a summary for all the samples.
-It can be found in `output/PROJECTNAME/fastqc_after_trimming/`.
+It can be found in `results/EXAMPLE/fastqc_after_trimming/`.
 You'll find information from the trimming report (for instance you can rapidly see the % of trim reads for the different samples) as well as from fastQC.

 Nota: I will modify to have all the fastQC results in this folder.

 ### Mapped reads
-The mapped reads are stored as sorted bam in the intermediate output folder, in our example in `data/PROJECTNAME/genome/bamFileSort`, together with their `.bai` index.
+The mapped reads are stored as sorted bam in the data folder, in our example in `data/EXAMPLE/ALIGNER/bamFileSort`, together with their `.bai` index.
 They can be visualized using a genome browser such as [IGV](http://software.broadinstitute.org/software/igv/home) but this is not very convenient as the files are heavy.
 [BigWig](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) files, that summarize the information converting the individual read positions into a number of reads per bin of a given size, are more adapted.

 ### BigWig
 To facilitate visualization on a genome browser, [BigWig](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) files are generated (window size of 50 bp).
-There are in `output/PROJECTNAME/genome/bw`.
-If you have generated stranded BigWig, they are in  `output/PROJECTNAME/genome/bw_str`.
+There are in `results/EXAMPLE/ALIGNER/bw`.
+If you have generated stranded BigWig, they are in  `results/EXAMPLE/ALIGNER/bw_str`.
 If not already done, you can specifically get the BigWig files on your computer running:
 ```
-You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/genome/bw_str PathTo/WhereYouWantToSave/
+You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/results/EXAMPLE/ALIGNER/bw_str PathTo/WhereYouWantToSave/
 ```
 ![igv_RF.png](Tuto_pictures/igv_RF.png)

 ### Mapping QC
 [Qualimap](http://qualimap.bioinfo.cipf.es/) is used to check the mapping quality.
-You'll find qualimap reports in `output/PROJECTNAME/genome/alignmentQC`.
+You'll find qualimap reports in `results/EXAMPLE/ALIGNER/alignmentQC`.
 Those reports contain a lot of information:
 - information about the mapper
 - number and % of mapped reads/pairs
 - number of indels and mismatches